 I know it’s not Tuesday; it’s Friday, but we were on the road Wednesday and Thursday driving to Nova Scotia meaning I slept through much of those days.
 Tuesday was my last day in Ontario and what a day it was.
 I had a long “to do list”, but I had everything under control, or did I?
-As a rule, I go with the flow, but there is a limit and as the day wore on, I lost my sense of humour.
+As a rule, I go with the flow, but there is a limit and as the day wore on, I lost my sense of humor as one dilemma followed another.

 Last week, I ordered inserts and labels for my new “A BROKEN MIND” CD.